acecreamu/blog/_posts/2016-09-02-thoughts-rationality.md

 ---

 We always seek the greatest pleasure.
 When we categorize the behavior as rational (reasons) or sensual (desires) and start acting rational, we just limit the one set of desires (smaller, simpler joys) in favor of others (longer, larger goals).
-Therefore, all our rationally turns out to be based on larger sensuality and larger desires.
+Therefore, all our rationally turns out to be based on larger emotionality and deeper desires.

 Does it make sense to sacrifice one desires for the sake of others?
-Is the value of one large goal really greater than the value of hundreds of smaller desires?
+Is the value of one large goal really greater than the cumulative value of hundreds of smaller desires?

 ---